 - Pour the cooled FOG into a compostable bag and place it in your Organics Cart for curbside collection.

 - Pour the cooled FOG into a sturdy container (such as a milk jug or coffee tin) and bring it to the Orange Coast College Recycling Center, located on Adams Avenue between Harbor Boulevard and Fairview Road.
-(Note: The Orange Coast College Recycling Center is closed until further notice due to the COVID-19 pandemic.)

 Additional FOG Resources: